Veronica Samuels

 Imperial National Wildlife Refuge is a beautiful wildlife park along the lower Colorado River spanning 25000 acres.

-It is known for being the top place for birdwatching as over a hundred migrating birds nest here.
+It is known for being the top place for birdwatching, as over a hundred migrating birds nest here.

 Imperial National Wildlife Refuge was established in 1938 at the time of the construction of Imperial Dam, and one of the best things to do in Yuma AZ, outdoors is to enjoy the serene backwaters.